-Chec cklist I=Yes 2=No 3=Partially Recommendations l Ir the Program Description 1.1 Does the situational analysis consider the different social, economic, cultural and political situations of men, women, boys, girls and other marginalized group as identified through GESI analysis?
-1.2 Does the situational analysis incorporate findings from the GESI analysis and reflect an awareness of the identified gender disparities and social discrimination?
-1.3 Does the problem statement define the gender gaps and social exclusion issues that the program intends to address?
-1.4 Are sex and age disaggregated data, and gender and disability statistics provided as background and/or justification for the intervention?
+Checklist 1=Yes 2=No 3=Partially Recommendations 1.
+Program Description 1.1.
+Does the situational analysis consider the different social, economic, cultural and political situations of men, women, boys, girls and other marginalized groups as identified through GESI analysis?
+1.2.
+Does the situational analysis incorporate findings from the GESI analysis and reflect an awareness of the identified gender disparities and social discrimination?
+1.3.
+Does the problem statement define the gender gaps and social exclusion issues that the program intends to address?
+1.4.
+Are sex and age disaggregated data, and sex and disability statistics provided as background and/or justification for the intervention?

-Chee cklist I=Yes 2=No 3=Partially Recommendations 1.5 If not, has a reason (e.g., unavailability of such data, inappropriateness of disaggregation against an indicator) been given for the omission?
-1.6 Is the target beneficiary group considered excluded or marginalized and is this supported through the statistics/evidence presented?
-1.6 Does the risk analysis include a lack of capacity to reach and work with excluded groups and women, along with a mitigation strategy?
-1.8 Does the risk analysis include the potential for empowered groups (e.g. men) to actively resist the empowerment of marginalized groups (e.g. women), along with a mitigation strategy?
-2 l the Implementation Plan 2.1 Does the implementation plan appropriately address the dimensions of gender inequality and social exclusion as described in the GESI analysis?
+Chec klist 1=Yes 2=No 3=Partially Recommendations 1.5.
+If not, then have a reason (e.g., unavailability of such data, inappropriateness of disaggregation against an indicator) been given for the omission?
+1.6.
+Is the target participant group considered excluded or marginalized and is this supported through the statistics/evidence presented?
+1.7.
+Does the risk analysis include a lack of capacity to reach and work with excluded groups and women, along with a mitigation strategy?
+1.8.
+Does the risk analysis include the potential for empowered groups (e.g. men) to actively resist the empowerment of marginalized groups (e.g. women), along with a mitigation strategy?
+2. Ir nplementation Plan 2.1.
+Does the implementation plan appropriately address the dimensions of gender inequality and social exclusion as described in the GESI analysis?
 If not, does it recommend how gaps can be filled?
-2.2 Do the proposed activities include specific action on gender and exclusion?
-Are they appropriate and sufficient to make sure inequality does not increase?
+2.2.
+Do the proposed activities include specific action on gender and exclusion?
+Are they appropriate and sufficient to make sure inequalities does not increase?
 Do they cover at least three of the five GESI domains?
-2.3 Do the activities include interventions to advance the empowerment of women and other vulnerable groups (e.g., formation of women's collectives, support to these groups, capacity-building for vulnerable groups gender training with men, creation of opportunities for women to participate in decision-making, increased access to resources, support for entry into non-traditional roles and spaces)?
-2.4 Do the activities include interventions to advance empowerment of marginalized people (e.g., targeting persons with different disabilities, support to these groups, capacity-building for these people, increased their access to services and resources, enhance their participation and decision-making in the project)?
-2.5 Is there a budget for capacity-building; working with men and women and other marginalized people and training project staff to reflect on, understand and champion GESI?
-2.6 Is the development of GESI knowledge products and practices included as a specific output, for example, a case study on the impact of gender norms on women's empowerment?
+2.3.
+Do the activities include interventions to advance the empowerment of women and other vulnerable groups (e.g., formation of women's collectives, support to these groups, capacity-building for vulnerable groups, gender training with men, creation of opportunities for women to participate in decision-making, increased access to resources, support for entry into non-traditional roles and spaces)?
+2.4.
+Do the activities include interventions to advance empowerment of marginalized people (e.g., targeting people with different disabilities, support to these groups, capacity-building for these people, increased access to services and resources, enhanced participation and decision-making in the project)?
+2.5.
+Is there a budget for capacity building for project staff to reflect on, understand, and champion GESI?
+2.6.
+Is the development of GESI knowledge products and practices included as specific outputs?
+For example, a case study is conducted to assess the impact of gender norms on women's empowerment.